mcohen01/node-quickbooks/README.md

 <a name="findTaxCodes" />
 #### findTaxCodes(criteria, callback)

-Finds all TaxCodes in Quickbooks, optionally matching the specified criteria
+Finds all TaxCodes in QuickBooks, optionally matching the specified criteria

 __Arguments__